Visiting Dana-Farber? See our prescreening and mask requirements.

-Please note that some translations using Google Translate may not be accurately represented, and image captions and downloaded documents cannot be translated.
-Dana-Farber assumes no liability for inaccuracies that may result for using this third-party tool, which is for website translation and not clinical interactions.
+Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
+Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

 Our program is focused not only on identifying the best treatments for older patients with hematologic malignancies, but also on managing any other health and wellness issues they face.
 In the OHM Program, each patient receives collaborative care from

 The Older Adult Hematologic Malignancy (OHM) Program offers older patients the best cancer care available, while also taking into account other illnesses or concerns specific to this growing population.
 This includes baseline assessment of frailty for

 Our geriatricians also address any concerns or questions about:

 tailored to older adults, including clinical trials and tissue banking efforts.
 We are grateful for the support of the Mary P. Murphy Fund for Hematologic Malignancies for help in sustaining this program.

 As a new Dana-Farber patient, find answers to questions about your first visit: what to bring, how to find us, where to park, and how to prepare.

 We offer a wide range of services, from financial planning to creative arts to spiritual counsel, to support our patients through their cancer experiences.